Backpacks for Kids to equip 150 children for school this year

 Note: this story was originally published in August 2020.
 Now in 2021, we’re excited to celebrate our tenth year of providing the necessary school supplies to kids in the Dominican Republic – we helped send a record 173 kids to school this year!
 Read more about our home-grown initiative below.

-It’s been eight years since Peter Cross’s youngest daughter was getting ready to attend her first year of school in the Dominican Republic.
+It’s been nine years since Peter Cross’s youngest daughter was getting ready to attend her first year of school in the Dominican Republic.
 Peter had moved there in 2005 to run one of Fibernetics’ call centres as VP of Contact Center Operations.
 He adjusted to life in a country where water and electricity are not to be taken for granted.
 But it wasn’t until his wife, Rosa, took their daughter shopping for school supplies, that he realized education is also a luxury for many children.

 “My memory of school in Canada is that paper and pencils were available for anyone who needed them.
 But students in the Dominican are required to supply their own textbooks, workbooks, paper, writing implements, coloured pencils, and a uniform.
 If they can’t afford those items, then they can’t attend school.”

 Kids in the Dominican Republic, ready for school thanks to Backpacks for Kids

 Peter called the Fibernetics leadership team back in Canada.
 Fibernetics has always made giving back to community a priority.
 Happiness is a core value for us, and we’re always looking for ways to increase the well-being of our staff and customers, as well as the communities we live and work in.
 The leadership loved the grassroots charity idea Peter was pitching to support families and spread happiness and well-being in the Dominican: Backpacks for Kids.

 Backpacks for Kids is one of our home-grown initiatives to help change lives and the communities we live and work in.
 It warms our hearts to think about what an honour it is for us to help these amazing kids. – John Stix, Fibernetics Co-Founder